 Biofuels can be produced from a wide range of feedstock through technologies in constant evolution and used directly or blended with conventional fossil fuels.
 They include bioethanol, biomethanol and higher bioalcohols, biodiesel (fatty-acid methyl ester, FAME), pure vegetable oils, hydrotreated vegetable oils, dimethyl ether (DME), and organic compounds.

-Liquid biofuels commercially available today is mainly "first generation" biofuels.
-Blends with conventional fossil fuels are compatible with the existing fuel infrastructure, and most vehicles and vessels are compatible with the blends currently available (E10 - petrol with up to 10% bioethanol and diesel with up to 7% FAME biodiesel content).
+Liquid biofuels commercially available today are mainly ‘first generation’ biofuels.
+Blends with conventional fossil fuels are compatible with the existing fuel infrastructure, and most vehicles and vessels are compatible with the blends currently available (E10 – petrol with up to 10 % bioethanol and diesel with up to 7 % FAME biodiesel content).
 Higher blends may require minor adaptations of power trains, and corresponding fuel standards need to be developed.
-High-level petrol-ethanol blend containing 85% ethanol (E85) is used in only few Member States in flexible fuel vehicles (FFVs) that can also use lower blends.
+High-level petrol-ethanol blend containing 85 % ethanol (E85) is used in only a few Member States in flexible fuel vehicles (FFVs) that can also use lower blends.

 Consumer acceptance of biofuels has been hampered by the lack of coordinated action across Member States when introducing new fuel blends, the lack of common technical specifications, and the lack of information on the compatibility of new fuels with vehicles.